thierryharte/HH4b_SPANet/README.md

 # ttHbb_SPANet
-Repository for development of a signal vs background classifier in the ttH(bb) analysis based on SPANet.
+Repository for development of a signal vs background classifier in the HH4b analysis based on SPANet.

 ## Running SPANet within the `cmsml` docker container